GLAM-Workbench/glam-workbench.github.io/docs/get-involved/developing-repositories.md

 * Run the `update_versions.sh` script, supplying the tag of the new version.
 This will update `README.md` and `zenodo.json` with the new version details.
 * Push changes to GitHub as above.
 * Go to GitHub and create a new release, using the version name as the release name and the tag.

+## Contributors

+Contributors will be listed at the bottom of each section and on the site's [contributors](../contributors.md) page.